thecodingmachine/best-practices/php/organize_your_code.md

 Depending on the project we work on, we use different set of tools.
 One thing is sure however: we always use a framework that provides a descent **router**.

-There are many frameworks out there, ranging from the gigantic Symfony 2 or Zend Framework 2 to the very small Slim 3 or Silex micro-routers.
-At TheCodingMachine we even have our very own [Mouf](http://mouf-php.com), a framework based on dependency injection with a web-based UI.
+There are many frameworks out there, ranging from the gigantic Symfony 6 or Zend Framework 2 to the very small Slim 3 or Silex micro-routers.

 In order to have a code that does not look like a spaghetti plate, you will want to organize your code using controllers / services and a data layer.